 It shall be the policy of the school district that, as required by law, a state and national fingerprint criminal background check will be conducted to determine the suitability of full or part time current and prospective school employees, who may have direct and unmonitored contact with children.
 School employees shall include, but not be limited to any apprentice, intern, or student teacher or individuals in similar positions, who may have direct and unmonitored contact with children.
 The School Committee shall only obtain a fingerprint background check for current and prospective employees for whom the School Committee has direct hiring authority.
 In the case of an individual directly hired by a school committee, the chair of the School Committee shall review the results of the national criminal history check.
 The Superintendent shall also obtain a state and national fingerprint background check for any individual who regularly provides school related transportation to children.
-The School Committee, Superintendent or Principal, as appropriate, may obtain a state and national fingerprint criminal background check for any volunteer, subcontractor or laborer commissioned by the School Committee, school or employed by the city or town to perform work on school grounds, who may have direct and unmonitored contact with children must continue to submit state CORI checks.
+The School Committee, Superintendent or Principal, as appropriate, may obtain a state and national fingerprint criminal background check for any volunteer, subcontractor or laborer commissioned by the School Committee, school or employed by the city or town to perform work on school grounds, who may have direct and unmonitored contact with children.
+School volunteers and subcontractors/laborers who may have direct and unmonitored contact with children must continue to submit state CORI checks.